How to Secure WordPress Website

 - Notify you by email when new vulnerabilities are encountered.

 Whenever a platform update comes out, update it as soon as possible.
-This measure serves to correct bugs and security holes that can be used by hackers to invade the system.
+How to Secure WordPress Website This measure serves to correct bugs and security holes that can be used by hackers to invade the system.

 This process is very easy and it takes a few minutes to complete because it only takes one click to keep your site more secure and away from threats.
 Do not neglect this simple task and avoid taking risks!